 - The Foundation did not document the appointment or start date for one Board member's term.
-As a result, we were unable to determine whether this member was serving on an expired term. - One Board member was serving on an expired term.
-The Board member had served one day beyond her term expiration as of June 30, 2021.
+As a result, we were unable to determine whether this member was serving on an expired term. - Two Board members were serving on expired terms.
+The Board members had served between 149 and 427 days beyond their term expirations as of June 30, 2022.